RandreasKristensen/osrs-claude-harnes/docs/README.md

 | `get_wiki_page` | `oldschool.runescape.wiki/api.php?action=parse&prop=wikitext` | Fetching full page content |
 | `get_ge_price` | `prices.runescape.wiki/api/v1/latest?id=<item_id>` | Grand Exchange prices |

 All endpoints are public and require no authentication.
-Please include a descriptive `User-Agent` header as requested by the wiki's API policy.
+A descriptive `User-Agent` header is included in all requests as requested by the wiki's API policy.

 ---